 Dayton View in the Student and Family Handbook.
-When a student is having difficulty following any of the school rules, the classroom teacher will work with the student to help him comply.
-The Lead Teacher and/or administration may be approached for suggestions.
-The School Counselor and other Student Support Team members may also advise on the situation.
+When a student is having difficulty following any of the school rules, the classroom teacher will work with the student to help the student comply.
+The lead teacher and/or administration may be approached for suggestions.
+The school counselor and other Student Support Team members may also advise on the situation.
 If the situation is deemed serious enough, parents/guardians will be immediately contacted.

 All incidents of inappropriate behavior will be documented on a Discipline Referral Form.
 By state regulation, this form will be kept on file by the homeroom teacher as well as by the administration.
-The tracking of behavior is important in the monitoring of a child because of the impact of behavior on academic performance.
+The tracking of behavior is important in the monitoring of children because of the impact of behavior on academic performance.

-Dayton Leadership Academies - Dayton View has a policy on the use of momentary physical interventions which might remove disruptive students from the classroom in order to maintain the safety of students and staff.
+Dayton Leadership Academies - Dayton View has a policy on the use of momentary physical interventions, which might remove disruptive students from the classroom in order to maintain the safety of students and staff.
 When this is necessary, options could include:

-- Temporary placement in the Lead Teacher's classroom - Temporary placement with another teacher, School Counselor, or Student Support Team member - Temporary placement with a member of the Administrative Team or the Office Manager - Out-of-school suspension - Emergency placement in an alternative school if the misconduct presents a serious and credible threat of harm to the student of the wider Dayton Leadership Academies -Dayton View community
+- Temporary placement in the lead teacher's classroom - Temporary placement with another teacher, school counselor, or Student Support Team member - Temporary placement with a member of the Administrative Team or the office manager - Out-of-school suspension - Emergency placement in an alternative school if the misconduct presents a serious and credible threat of harm to the student of the wider Dayton Leadership Academies -Dayton View community

-Policies on the use of Behavioral Interventions, Physical Restraints, and Isolated Time-Outs are in place.
+Policies on the use of behavioral interventions, physical restraints, and isolated time-outs are in place.
 These guidelines are available in the school's office.